hashicorp/terraform-provider-aws/website/docs/r/ami_copy.html.markdown

 This resource supports the following arguments:

 * `name` - (Required) Region-unique name for the AMI.
+* `description` - (Optional) Longer, human-readable description for the AMI in the destination region.
 * `source_ami_id` - (Required) Id of the AMI to copy.
 This id must be valid in the region given by `source_ami_region`.
 * `source_ami_region` - (Required) Region from which the AMI will be copied.
 This may be the